MicrosoftDocs/mixed-reality/mixed-reality-docs/_OVERHAUL_/mr-learning-asa-05.md

 ![mr-learning-asa](images/mr-learning-asa/asa-05-section2-step1-4.png)

-## Build application to Android device
+## Build and deploy project to Android device

 In the Build Settings window, switch the build platform to Android.
 If you need a reminder on how to do this you can refer back to [Configure the Unity project for Windows Mixed Reality](mr-learning-base-02.md#configure-the-unity-project-for-windows-mixed-reality).